kg logo

 DNA (?)

-Of course, your DNA (your own blood!) must be unique, right?
+Of course, your blood (your own DNA!) must be unique, right?
 Well, there is a good portion of your DNA that is unique from person to person which we could use for authentication.
-It’s not easy to do, but let’s say you figure out the technical and practical challenges of it all — are you going to feel comfortable giving blood at your next doctor’s visit?
+It’s not easy to do, but let’s say you figure out the technicalities of it all — are you going to feel comfortable giving blood at your next doctor’s visit?
 Would you ever give your doctor your Gmail password?

-I hope someone comes along and solves this issue in a way that already hasn’t been attempted before.
-But, for now, I’ll continue helping grandpa reset his Gmail password whenever he needs it.
+I hope someone comes along and solves this issue in a way that already hasn’t been tried before.
+But for now, I’ll continue helping grandpa reset his Gmail password whenever he needs it.